The California Seed Association is a nonprofit agricultural trade association which has served the seed industry since 1940.

 Those in the industry have many common interests and goals, making close communications within the industry increasingly more vital.

 CSA brings all segments of the seed industry together as a strong, united voice.

-Vice President: Scott Emanuelli, Top Notch Seed Inc.
+President: Scott Emanuelli, Top Notch Seed Inc.

 Executive Vice President: Chris Zanobini, CSA